pfrazee/electron-app-env/README.md

 Some applications are included with Ultra, by default, and cannot be overridden by userland.

-`app:launcher` provides the standard open-window interface.
+`app:launch` provides the standard open-window interface.

-`app:config` provides configuration tools.

 ### Security & Sandboxing